Do Go On - 163 - WW2 Badass Audie Murphy

 I like his balls.

-Oh, you mean the movie?
+Oh, you mean the movie.

 I like the intro and outro and bits of the middle.

-Perth next year as well as Brisbane and Melbourne,
+as well as Brisbane and Melbourne, but Adelaide and Perth are on sale now,

-discount code pre-Christmas for do-go-on listeners.
 If you put in the code, I think is do-go-on.

-What is it do-go-on pod?
+What is it, do-go-on-on pod?

 I think it's do-go-on.